roc-lang/roc/examples/jvm-interop/README.md

 Note: The JNI code depends on a dynamic lib, containing our native implementation, that now resides in our working directory.\
 So in the following examples, we'll make sure that our working directory is in LD_LIBRARY_PATH.\
-I generally speaking, you'd paobably add your dynamic library to a spot that's already on your path, for convenience sake.\
+Generally speaking, you'd paobably add your dynamic library to a spot that's already on your path, for convenience sake.\
 So first, we run:

 ```console